Şirvan, Azerbaijan: Climate

 The summer months are typically dry and very hot due to Şirvan's semi-desert climate.
 The temperature can rise to 44 °C often resulting in moderate drought conditions.
 In contrast, winter is cool but not severe, rarely going below -6 °C.

 Administrative divisions

-The municipality of Shirvan consists of the city of Shirvan and the municipalities of Bayramly, Chilpagly and Haji Gahramanly.
+The municipality of Shirvan consists of the city of Shirvan and the municipalities of Bayramli, Chilpagly and Haji Gahramanly.
 The mayor, presently Mardan Jamalov, embodies the executive power of the city.

 Demographics

 According to the State Statistics Committee, as of 2018, the population of city recorded 85,800 persons, which increased by 16,800 persons (about 24.3 percent) from 69,000 persons in 2000.
-42,100 of total population are men, 43,700 are women.
+Of the total population, 42,100 are men and 43,700 are women.
 More than 27,3 percent of the population (about 23,500 persons) consists of young people and teenagers aged 14–29.